1 - Overview

 • Select a pre‑created VPC and Subnet

-• Public NAT feature is available only when the VPC is connected to an Internet Gateway; if you check Use, you can select from reserved IPs in the VPC product’s Public IP.
-For details, see Create Public IP
+• Public NAT feature is available only when the VPC is connected to an Internet Gateway; checking Use allows selection from the reserved IPs in the VPC product’s Public IP pool.
+For details, see Public IP 생성하기

-• Since the access policy is set for the IP entered on the page, you do not need to separately configure Security Group policies.
+• Since the access policy is set for the IP entered on the page, you do not need to configure a separate Security Group policy

-• To delete an entered IP, click the x button next to the entered IP
+• To delete an entered IP, click the x button next to the IP

-• Select Use to set day of week, start time, and duration
+• If you select Use, set the day of week, start time, and duration

-• It is recommended to set a maintenance period for stable service management.
-Patch work will be performed at the set time, and service interruption may occur
+• It is recommended to set a maintenance window for stable service management.
+Patch operations will be performed at the scheduled time, and service interruption may occur

-• We are not responsible for issues arising from patches not applied (set as not used)
+• We are not responsible for issues arising from patches not being applied (set as not used)

 Table.
 Event Streams service configuration items

-• Database configuration required information input Please enter or select the required information in this area.
+• Enter required database configuration information In this area, enter or select the required information.

 Category